LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </figure>

 Of course, it was usually encapsulated in utility functions, which provided a similar signal-to-noise ratio as the modern method.
-However, user-defined abstractions don't come for free, there is an effort (and learnability) tax there too.
+However, user-defined abstractions don't come for free, there is an effort (and learnability) tax there, too.

 Improving signal-to-noise ratio is also why the front-end web industry gravitated towards component architectures: they increase signal-to-noise ratio by encapsulating boilerplate.
 As an exercise for the reader, try to calculate the signal-to-noise ratio of a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/#example) (or any other complex Bootstrap component).